What is Periodontal Disease?

 Treatments For Periodontal Diseases depend upon the type of disease and how far the condition has progressed.
 The first step usually is a thorough deep cleaning that includes scaling to remove plaque and tartar deposits.
 The tooth roots also may be planed to smooth the root surface, allowing the gum tissue to heal and reattach to the tooth.
 In some cases, the occlusion, or bite, may require adjustment.

-Dr. Bennett, Dr. Arnold and Dr. Woody may also recommend local delivery of antibiotics to help control infection, pain, and to promote healing.
+Our doctors may also recommend local delivery of antibiotics to help control infection, pain, and to promote healing.
 This medication is placed directly in the periodontal pocket after scaling and root planing.

 Is surgery sometimes needed?